AmiJoba22/The-SmartStyle-Closet/README.md

 Creating a fashion and styling combination web app based on preference, weather insights, color analysis, and day of week.
 No more spending hours choosing your next outfit of the day!

-Based on the Engineering Design Review I created in 2024, for my Software Engineering & Professional Practice at The University of Birmingham (Study Abroad Exchange).
+Based on the Engineering Design Review I created in 2024, for my Software Engineering & Professional Practice course at The University of Birmingham.

 ## Engineering Design Review: